Proce2/Proce2/README.md

 ## 🌱 What I'm Actively Exploring

+- Staying up to date with the latest frameworks, developer tools, and databases — always looking for better ways to build
 - Continuously refining prompts and learning how to use AI tools effectively in day-to-day development workflows
-- Personal and practical projects: scripts for automating bookmarks, customizing PowerShell prompts, managing downloads, and building small apps based on real needs

 ## 📬 Contact

 - [Twitter](https://x.com/DavidJMoraesC)

 <!--